ch4zm/interesting-blaseball-games/Readme.md

 No.

-This tool is a data exploration tool.
-It is intended to answer a small set of questions by looking at one data set with multiple filters applied.
+Adding more views and more filters will make this tool more complicated and less fun, so if you have different questions about this data set, try building a tool of your own using this repository as a template.

+At the core of this program is a simple idea: bundle a data frame with a few filters, give the user the ability to apply different filters using command line flags, and pass the final data frame through a nice table viewer.

 There are no tests.
 There is no Travis CI.
 There is no linting.
 This library is not a fancy espresso machine, it's a pour-over cone filter.

-At the core of this program is a simple idea: bundle a data frame with a few filters, give the user the ability to apply different filters using command line flags, and pass the final data frame through a nice table viewer.

-Adding more views and more filters will make this tool more complicated and less fun, so if you have different questions about this data set, try building a tool of your own using this repository as a template.

 ## Future work